Explore SQL Server Configuration Manager

 Ans: Indeed, centralized administration of many instances on a single system is possible using Configuration Manager.

-Q: Can I setup more than a certain number of protocols?
+Q: Can I configure more than a certain number of protocols?

 Ans: For simplicity and performance, it’s best to minimize the number of protocols, while there isn’t a hard limit.